-Behavioral patterns - understanding not just what users do, but why they do it
+Behavioral patterns: Understanding what users do and why they do it

-The real value comes from understanding the sentiment between the clicks - those subtle signals that indicate user satisfaction or frustration.
-With the right digital analytics setup, you can spot problems before they impact revenue, identify optimization opportunities, and create experiences that truly work for your users.
+The real value lies in understanding customer sentiment between clicks: those subtle signals that indicate user satisfaction or frustration.
+With the right digital analytics setup, you can spot problems before they impact revenue, identify optimization opportunities, and create experiences that work for your users.

 What is digital experience analytics?

 Digital experience analytics solutions include various capabilities and tools to both measure and analyze customer experience issues.
-Fullstory’s behavioral data platform, for example, offers various measurement tools like funnels, conversion measurements, heatmaps, click maps, user journeys, and other engagement data—often in real-time.
+Fullstory's behavioral data platform, for example, offers tools such as conversion funnels, heatmaps, click maps, user journeys, and other engagement data, often in real time.

 Ultimately, digital experience analytics is valuable since it automatically measures up to billions of different user sessions and trillions of individual user behaviors.
-More importantly, Fullstory can analyze those behaviors and tell you what’s happening during customer journeys on your website or app.
+More importantly, Fullstory combines digital experience analytics with customer journey analytics to analyze those behaviors and reveal what's happening during every step of their journey on your website or app.

 Why use digital experience analytics?